 Small changes, big impact

-As Meetings & Events inquiries are coming in with large revenues attached to them the impact of small changes in strategy have a big impact on revenue.
+Meetings & Events inquiries are coming in with large revenues attached to them.
+The impact of small changes in strategy have a big impact on revenue.

 Imagine switching from a first-come-first-serve approach when handling and accepting inquiries to a data-driven approach where you actively use lead time to decide whether or not it’s a good time to sell or to hold inventory.
 You’ll save yourself that “shit, no space left”-feeling when receiving a great inquiry two days after accepting a less interesting one and make the Meetings & Events department more profitable than ever.